wormhole-foundation/wormhole/whitepapers/0014_transfer_verifier.md

 ## Implementations

-The initial implementations were tested for Ethereum and Sui.

 ### Ethereum

 The EVM provides a Receipt containing detailed logs for all of the contracts that were interacted with during the transactions.